Table of contents: The first 1000 km ↓ The mileage period is from 1000 to… ↓ Post-break-in period ↓ Important recommendations ↓

-In the first hours of operation of the car, more intense friction occurs in the engine than in the subsequent time, when all the parts rub against each other.
-How this break-in period will go depends largely on how you drive the car.
-One of the fundamental conditions - until the car has passed the first 1000 km - do not operate it at full throttle.
+During the first hours of operation of the car, there is more intense friction in the engine than later, when all the parts rub against each other.
+How this running-in period will proceed depends largely on the way the car is driven.
+One of the fundamental conditions is that until the car has covered the first 1000 km, do not operate it at full throttle.

-Moreover, the following speed limit, expressed in km/h, must not be allowed.
+Moreover, the following speed limits, expressed in km/h, must not be exceeded.

 transmission - mileage from 0 to 1000: